Dog Breed Directory

 Treatment:

-Weight management, joint supplements (glucosamine), NSAIDs, or surgery (TPO, FHO).
+Weight management, joint supplements (glucosamine/chondroitin), NSAIDs, physical therapy, surgery (TPO, FHO, or total hip replacement).

 Elbow Dysplasia

-Developmental abnormality of the elbow joint, often involving multiple growth abnormalities.
+Developmental abnormality of the elbow joint involving multiple growth disorders.

 Symptoms: